-Airplanes operate differently at different speeds and altitudes which affects how wide a turn is, how many Gs push on the pilot and how long am action takes.
+Airplanes operate differently at different speeds and altitudes which affects how wide a turn is, how many Gs push on the pilot and how long an action takes.
 Pilots of faster climbing aircraft will climb out of problems, for example as they seek to exploit the differences in capabilities to their advantage.

-If a ground based opponent detects enemy aircraft and launches a surface to air missile the missile will take time to reach it’s target and the pilot will have the opportunity to deploy countermeasures and attempt maneuvers which will all go into the initiative tracker.
+If a ground based opponent detects enemy aircraft and launches a surface to air missile the missile will take time to reach its target and the pilot will have the opportunity to deploy countermeasures and attempt maneuvers which will all go into the initiative tracker.

 If a fighter picks up an enemy aircraft on radar, but has rules of engagement that require visual confirmation then the time it takes to get into visual range goes into the initiative tracker.
-If an early Soviet fighter is directed by ground control radar operators they can’t engage into they get into visual range and that travel time goes into the initiative tracker.
+If an early Soviet fighter is directed by ground control radar operators they can’t engage until they get into visual range and that travel time goes into the initiative tracker.

 At least in theory.